sbidy/wiz_light/README.md

 Thanks to [@ChrisLizon](https://github.com/ChrisLizon) for the review, feedbacks and improvements!

 Thanks to [@brettonw](https://github.com/brettonw) for improveing the RGB-CW to HU tranistion!

+Thanks to [@vodovozovge](https://github.com/vodovozovge) for the "insider support" for the community!

 ## :flight_departure: Dependencies